danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec.md

 ## Deployment Strategy

-The system uses a blue/green deployment strategy for agent upgrades, managed by the `coredinator` service.
+The RLTune system uses a blue/green deployment strategy for agent upgrades, managed by the `coredinator` service.
 A new agent version is deployed to a staging environment, and traffic is switched after successful health and validation checks. `coredinator` handles automated rollbacks if issues are detected.

 In case of data corruption, the system reverts to the last stable agent version.
 Transient data, like neural network weights, is purged and reconstructed from the process data historian.